 Common mistakes

-• Hindsight adjustments disguised as IFRS corrections: IFRS 1.14(b) prohibits revising estimates with hindsight.
-Changing a useful life or a provision estimate at the transition date using information that was not available when the original estimate was made is not an IFRS adjustment.
+• Hindsight adjustments disguised as IFRS corrections: IFRS 1.14 (b) prohibits revising estimates with hindsight.
+Changing a useful life or a provision estimate at the transition date using information unavailable when the original estimate was made is not an IFRS adjustment.
 It is an error.
+The reason this keeps happening is that transition creates a perceived “clean slate” opportunity, and preparers conflate correcting historical mistakes with applying a new framework.

 • Incomplete reconciliation disclosures: IFRS 1.24 requires reconciliations of equity and comprehensive income, disaggregated with sufficient detail for users.
 A single-line “IFRS adjustments” entry without standard references and individual amounts fails this requirement.
+We flag this in nearly half the files we review.

 Get practical audit insights, weekly.